chef-boneyard/private-chef-administration/source/engagement/consulting.rst

 have a question for us, post a message to your project.
 Similarly, if we have questions for you, status updates, or other information to share, we will be posting them as messages for you.
-The use of Messages is highly preferred to e-mailing your consultants directly - it allows us to ensure that everyone involved in providing your services knows what is happening, and provides you a record of events should you need to review.
+The use of Messages is highly preferred to emailing your consultants directly - it allows us to ensure that everyone involved in providing your services knows what is happening, and provides you a record of events should you need to review.

-If you do send consultants e-mail directly, they will post it as a message to your client portal, to ensure it is cataloged for posterity.
+If you do send consultants email directly, they will post it as a message to your client portal, to ensure it is cataloged for posterity.

 To send us a message: